fkarg/fkarg.github.io/drafts/the-lean-startup.md

 Review of Eric Ries' 'mandatory reading for entrepreneurs'.

 This book has been on my wish list for some time now, as it has been recommended from all over the place.
-In some companies it apparently is something every new manager has to read.
-My interest is in startups as well, so this is a mandatory read at some point.
+Not just recommended, but without noticing I had attended multiple workshops teaching the core concepts without realizing it.
 I received it last Christmas and now got around to actually reading it in early July.

 * TOC